VerifiedInc/schema-sdk/README.md

 # Schema SDK
 SDK for Unum ID credential scheme handling, e.g. definitions and validation.

+## Development
+### Adding New Schemas
+There are a number of spots that need to be updated in order to properly add a new schema definition.

+1. **Create and export the new JsonLDSchema in jsonLDSchemas.ts**, e.g. identityCredentialJsonLDSchema
+2. **Add the newly created JsonLDSchema to the jsonLDSchemas map in jsonLDSchemas.ts** this is easily forgotten as it as the bottom of the file.
+3. **Create and export the new JsonSchema in jsonSchema.ts**, e.g. identityCredentialJsonLDSchema
+4. **Add the newly created JsonSchema to the jsonSchemas map in jsonSchemas.ts** this is easily forgotten as it as the bottom of the file.
+5. **Create a new type definition in types.d.ts using the newly created jsonSchema definition**, e.g. IdentityCredentialSchemaType
+6. **Add the newly create type definition to index.ts exports** under the "credential types" inline comment
+7. **Create a new Jest describe block for validation tests in validate.test.ts** which covers the newly created JsonSchema, e.g. `describe('IdentityCredential Schema', () => {...`

+### e2e Testing
+Likely you will need to be testing local `schema-sdk` changes in a dependent project like [schema-resolver](https://github.com/UnumID/schema-resolver).
+The simplest and recommended way of doing so if via `npm link` as outlined [here](https://www.geeksforgeeks.org/how-to-install-a-local-module-using-npm/).
+Just be sure to run `npm run compile` before running `npm link` in this directory or `npm link @unumid/schema-sdk` in the dependent directory.

 ## AJV
 [Ajv](https://ajv.js.org/guide/why-ajv.html) is used for schema validation.
 Currently defining all schemas at initialization however they still end up being compiled in an on demand fashion.
 If necessary, we can opt to using the pure on-demand schema compilation [strategy](https://ajv.js.org/guide/managing-schemas.html#pre-adding-all-schemas-vs-adding-on-demand) given we would like to support a large number of credential schemas.